 Other Handy Gear

-• Sweatbands for your wrist or head help keep sweat out of your eyes and off your grip, especially in hot courts.
+• Sweatbands for wrist or head keep sweat off your eyes and grip.

-• Vibration dampeners, the small rubber inserts for racket strings, are not common in squash but a few players use them to reduce string buzz slightly.
+• Vibration dampeners, uncommon in squash but used by a few players to reduce string buzz.

-• Lace locks can help if your laces come undone during play.
+• Lace locks for laces that come undone during play.

-• A large water bottle, as hydration is key to playing your best.
+• A large water bottle, since hydration is key.

-As you get more serious, you might carry spare strings or a small first-aid kit with blister pads in your bag.
-These extras seem small, but together they ensure you are comfortable and prepared every time you step on court.
+As you get more serious, you might also carry spare strings or a small first-aid kit with blister pads.